tensorlayer/TensorLayer/docs/user/get_start_model.rst

 Reuse weights
 =======================

-For static model, call the layer multiple time in model creation
+For static model, you can call the layer multiple time in the model creation.

 .. code-block:: python